avacadoadam/BusinessIntelligences/README.md

 ###### Intellji or pycharm:
 edit -> find -> replace in path
 ##Step 1:
-Find all \<projectName> and replace with the project name
+Find all \BusinessIntelligences and replace with the project name

 ##Step 2 (If using mongoDB)
 If using mongodb